First-line treatment of advanced renal cell carcinoma (in combination with nivolumab).

 Verify negative pregnancy test before starting therapy.

-Monitor urine protein periodically during therapy; discontinue cabozantinib if nephrotic syndrome develops.
+Monitor urine protein periodically during therapy.
+If nephrotic syndrome occurs, discontinue cabozantinib.

 Monitor CBC with differential periodically during therapy.
 May ↓ WBC, ANC, hemoglobin, lymphocytes, and platelets.